ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 To do so, open a new a new terminal, it is better than using the R terminal.

-Once you have done that, type the following command in the terminal:
+Once you have installed the Google Cloud SDK, type the following command in the terminal:

 ```
 gcloud auth login